Why learn German?

 German is offered from Year 7 and is taught in a very lively and communicative way.
 The emphasis throughout Key Stage 3 is on practical language learning with plenty of activities which enable students to use their language skills.

-These include role play, pair work, group work, short presentations, songs, plays, debates, discussions and the use of interactive whiteboards.
+These include roleplay, pair work, group work, short presentations, songs, plays, debates, discussions and the use of Chromebooks.
 We read authentic magazines, watch German films and generally encourage an interest in the cultural background of the German-speaking world, especially at Christmas and Easter when we celebrate German traditions.
-Our language assistants, who come from all parts of the German-speaking world, contribute enormously to our teaching.
+Our language assistants, who come from all parts of the German-speaking world, contribute enormously to our teaching and offer personalised support to students.

 Typical themes covered in Key Stage 3 (Years 7 to 9) are: personal details, family, pets, home town, school, food, clothes, hobbies and free time, health, environment and holidays.

 We currently follow the Edexcel IGCSE.
-This is a linear course and all examinations take place at the end of Y11.
+This is a linear course and all examinations take place at the end of Year 11.
 Students cover a range of topics including home and abroad, education and employment, the modern world and health and fitness.
-Students develop their language skills, knowledge of grammar and vocabulary over the 2 year course.
-There are 4 examinations at the end of Y11 in all the skill areas: Listening, Speaking, Reading and Writing and each skill is worth 25%.
+Students develop their language skills, and knowledge of grammar and vocabulary over the 2 year course.
+There are 4 examinations at the end of Year 11 in all the skill areas: Listening, Speaking, Reading and Writing and each skill is worth 25%.

 The study of Modern Foreign Languages is really thriving at Sheffield Girls'.
-We're pleased to consistently achieve some of the best GCSE results in the school and GDST.
+We're pleased to consistently achieve some of the best GCSE results in the school and the GDST network.